-Best Bread Knife of 2020
+Best Bread Knife

-For slicing tomatoes, cutting the skin off a pineapple while losing as little fruit as possible, or slicing up smaller loaves of bread, the Pure Komachi knife is a great pick.
-Its light weight and small size make it easy to wield on a crowded countertop, and the thin, flexible blade allows you to make fine-tuning adjustments to the direction of your cut while in the middle of a pineapple.
+For those jobs that need more precision, like cutting tomatoes, slicing up smaller loaves of bread, or skinning pineapples while losing the minimal amount of fruit, the Pure Komachi knife is a solid choice.
+Its low weight and small size make it easy to wield on a crowded countertop, and the thin, flexible blade allows you to adjust the direction of your cut while in the middle of a pineapple.

 While it isn't the highest performing knife in the test, the Victorinox bread knife certainly holds its own.
-It offers one of the longest blades in our review, which we like for the ability to level cakes and slice larger loaves of bread.
+It offers one of the longest blades in our review, which we like for its ability to level cakes and slice larger loaves of bread.
 The knife is sharp and slices well with a fairly thin, tapered blade.

-The Victorinox knife is only a partial tang, and the handle is made of lower quality plastic than we would expect in a knife of this price.
+The Victorinox knife is only a partial tang, and the handle is made of lower quality plastic than we would expect in a knife at this price.
 Regardless, the handle is still comfortable and large enough for a variety of hand sizes.

 Why You Should Trust Us

 Elizabeth Paashaus, our lead tester, is a passionate home-baker who enjoys constantly testing new variations of her sourdough loaves to achieve the perfect crumb, crust, and flavor combination.
 After the hours of stretching, folding, and waiting that goes into making the perfect loaf, Elizabeth isn't willing to let a sub-par knife destroy her art.
 In addition to bread baking, she dedicates hours in the kitchen cooking new recipes for her family, preparing backcountry meals from scratch, and whipping up delicious desserts to meet her late-night craving needs.
 She pairs her love for cooking with her enjoyment of analyzing data to create some of the best product reviews filled with real-world advice to help you make a smart buying decision.